Freedom first when it comes to fitness

 Perhaps, to face these changes, the industry needs to embrace consumers' changing mindsets on fitness and lifestyle and take advantage of disruptive technologies.

 The writer is the founder of Activpass.com.
-This article appeared in The Business Times yesterday.
+This article appeared in The Business Times on Friday.